by Calculated Risk on 11/22/2013 10:00:00 AM

 Notice that hires (dark blue) and total separations (red and light blue columns stacked) are pretty close each month.
 This is a measure of turnover.
 When the blue line is above the two stacked columns, the economy is adding net jobs - when it is below the columns, the economy is losing jobs.

-Quits increased in October, and quits are up 4% year-over-year.
+Quits were mostly unchanged in September and are up about 18% year-over-year.
 These are voluntary separations. (see light blue columns at bottom of graph for trend for "quits").